On the Illusion of Gender Bias in Face Recognition: Explaining the Fairness Issue Through Non-demographic Attributes: Experimental Setup

 To assess fairness, we compute the iGARBE scores based on those metrics, as described in \cref{subsubsec:metric-igarbe}.
 Doing so allows us to express the differential outcome, as per the definition of \textcite{howardEffectBroadSpecific2019}, across an arbitrary number of compared demographic groups in a single $\lbrack 0, 1 \rbrack$-bounded score.
 Additionally, it enables the simple comparison of results in the context of a single face recognition model.
 To also facilitate inter-model discussions about fairness, we contextualize these values with their underlying distribution characteristics through computing $\mathrm{CoFair}$ as detailed in \cref{subsubsec:metric-contextualization}.
 Using the conjunction of these metrics provides us with the necessary tooling to approach the desired fairness analyses holistically.

 Lastly, we also provide the number of genuine samples that meet the criteria dictated by the respective attribute filter predicate.
+With the BioQuake uncertainty measure \cite{Fallahi2025OnTR}, we ensure that enough comparisons are provided to ensure significant outcomes.
+More importantly, we follow the 1\% rule to ensure that with 95\% confidence, the true error differs by no more than 1\% of the observed error.
 Although the high baseline quality of all results is programmatically enforced via strict sampling constraints as per \cref{subsubsec:sampling}, incorporating the size of the underlying genuine dataset aids in better understanding the impact of the findings w.r.t. their magnitude.